Sagi313/Israel-Apartment-ML/index.md

 [Link to Jupyter notebook](http://sagi313.github.io/Israel-Apartment-ML/docs/main-notebook.html)

 ## Data sources
-using crawling and web-scraping techniques we managed to get records of XXX apartments that are listed for rent in Israel.
+using crawling and web-scraping techniques we managed to get records of 7,221 apartments that are listed for rent in Israel.

 ### Homeless :tent:
 [Homeless web-scraper Jupyter Notebook](http://sagi313.github.io/Israel-Apartment-ML/docs/homeless-notebook.html)